 Try to keep your bedroom as dark as humanly possible.
 Turn your alarm clock around or find one with a red light instead of blue.

-Like we mentioned above, Electromagnetic Frequencies (EMFs) can disrupt your pineal gland and its melatonin production, and may have other negative biological effects as well.
-TV out of the bedroom.
+Electromagnetic Frequencies (EMFs) can disrupt your pineal gland and its melatonin production, and may have other negative biological effects as well.
+Keep your TV out of the bedroom.
 No phones or iPads in bed.
-Keep your phone on airplane mode.
-Keep your room as dark as possible.
+Turn your phone onto airplane mode while you sleep, or keep it in another room.

 Fall Asleep to Binaural Beats or Pink Noise